 I grew up certain that groundhogs were as addicted to coffee as my mother.

 My father drove me to school every morning.
-This was partly because he is a chronic morning person (they really do exist!), and also because my bus route carried river and holler kids… A group well versed in the art of “adult” vocabulary, more than willing to teach any naïve first grader.
+This was partly because he is a chronic morning person (they really do exist!), and also because my bus route carried some older river and holler kids… A group well versed in the art of “adult” vocabulary, more than willing to teach any naïve first grader.
 Let’s just say the Bus 928 Morning Crew could eat The Breakfast Club for lunch.

 The roads in Appalachia are often in disrepair, far too narrow, and are regularly travelled by heavy, oversized trucks from coalfields and the local industries.
 On early morning drives though the mountains and foothills, the steady occurrence of dense fog pockets only amplify the previously stated driving hazards.
 Ask any hillbilly school-kid, there are few gifts from Mother Nature like a good, heavy fog that unexpectedly delays school for safety.

 As we would wind in and out of the hills in Dad’s old truck, he would point out the patches of fog, and it was as if we were driving in the clouds.
 He always assured me that the groundhogs were busy making coffee, and the rising mist was the steam from their brewing pots.
 I would watch the fog so purposefully, trying to catch a glimpse of the elusive groundhogs.
 Dense as it was in the hollers and valleys, it disappeared as quickly as it came and, well, no groundhogs.